the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Atlas
 - They are given a Mountain start bias and are now forbidden from building Enslaved units, Prison Camps and Work Camps.
 - All of their Melee Personnel units (except Mounted units) now inherit the Surveyor ability promotion regardless of whether or not they upgraded from a Surveyor.
-- Their number of starting techs is reduced to one - Electronics - and they no longer have the nonsensical and unnecessary double Production speed towards Electrostatic Generators.
+- The unnecessary and nonsensical double production speed towards their unique Electrostatic Generators was removed.
+- They no longer have any starting techs or Science penalty.
-- Additionally, the free Great Scientist from their UA has been pushed back from Secrets of the Past to Education, and the only Great People they generate faster with their UA are Great Scientists.
-Though they no longer have a starting Science penalty.
+- The free Great Scientist from their UA has been pushed back from Secrets of the Past to Education, and the only Great People they generate faster with their UA are Great Scientists.
 - Atlas Refuge no longer has a Scientist slot, but adds 60 City HP (up from 40), 5 City Strength and 1 base point of Science.
 - Survey Center now adds +3 Science, +1 Culture, and increases to +8 Science, +3 Culture at Flight.
 - Think Tank is buffed to give a +25% Production boost towards Science buildings, along with a 15% Production boost to cities constructing buildings which are owned in the capital.